Krishna-Sarigopula/design-patterns/README.md

 # design-patterns
-this repository is give you a complete idea about the design patterns.
+this repository gives you a complete practical knowledge about the design patterns.

 **Coded in: C# and dotnet core**